hoangduytran/blender-manual/manual/editors/image/sidebar.rst

 Use this mode to balance out the tonal range in an image.
 A well-balanced image should have a nice smooth distribution of color values.

-You can drag the mouse in the histogram to adjust its vertical zoom.
+You can drag :kbd:`LMB` in the histogram to adjust its vertical zoom.

 Luma
    Shows a luminosity histogram.